amireza007/amireza007.github.io/_posts/2024-08-19-InstallVTK.md

 ---

 ## Integration process
 - In order to actually be able to use the vtk in a project, you need to set up the `CMakeLists.txt`.
-I can be done inside the QtCreator (under the `projects` settings) or outside it from the cmake-gui (the same process.)
+I can be done inside the QtCreator (under the `projects` setdxtings) or outside it from the cmake-gui (the same process.)
 - In either cases, you need to make the vtk be known to the cmake.
 You can call the tool by defining a path entry, called `VTK_DIR` and assign it the value of `VTK_DIR` variable, defined earlier.
 - Then run the cmake.
 And Enjoy using VTK on Qt Projects!